legendgokul/Paper.css/README.md

-# Paper.css - A Classless CSS Framework
+# Paper.css - A Minimalist, almost Classless CSS Framework
 Paper.css is a minimal, almost class-free CSS framework that gives your plain HTML a clean, paper-like aesthetic out of the box.
 No complex setups.
 No bloated utilities.
 Just semantic HTML and a sprinkle of style — with one optional class, because we couldn’t resist.

 Demo [link](https://paper-css-tawny.vercel.app/)